Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 The main reasons for the development of pulmonary edema include:

-• diseases characterized by low oncotic pressure, i.e., a decrease in protein levels - cirrhosis, kidney disease;
+• diseases characterized by low oncotic pressure, i.e. a decrease in protein levels - cirrhosis, kidney disease;

-• traumatic brain injury;
+• traumatic brain injuries;

 • uncontrolled intravenous infusion of medications.